cyrodw/debug-house/README.md

-# Debug-house
+# Debughouse

-Debug-house - a client for chess variants
+Debughouse - a client for chess variants

 ## Description